VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

     	The minimum target response size for automatic switching to stream parsing mode, which can reduce memory usage.
 See https://docs.victoriametrics.com/vmagent.html#stream-parsing-mode
     	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 1000000) -promscrape.noStaleMarkers
     	Whether to disable sending Prometheus stale markers for metrics when scrape target disappears.
 This option may reduce memory usage if stale markers aren't needed for your setup.
-See also https://docs.victoriametrics.com/vmagent.html#stream-parsing-mode
+This option also disables populating the scrape_series_added metric.
+See https://prometheus.io/docs/concepts/jobs_instances/#automatically-generated-labels-and-time-series
   -promscrape.openstackSDCheckInterval duration
     	Interval for checking for changes in openstack API server.
 This works only if openstack_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#openstack_sd_config for details (default 30s)
   -promscrape.seriesLimitPerTarget int